mrizaln/glfw-cpp/README.md

 ## Limitation

-Other limitation is that `glfw_cpp::WindowManager` should not be moved after it created `glfw_cpp::Window`s since each window created from it has a pointer to the `glfw_cpp::WindowManager`.
+One limitation is that `glfw_cpp::WindowManager` should not be moved after it created `glfw_cpp::Window`s since each window created from it has a pointer to the `glfw_cpp::WindowManager`.
 If you are doing that it may leads to undefined behavior (dereferencing a pointer to a destroyed `glfw_cpp::WindowManager` for example).
 If the `glfw_cpp::WindowManager` hasn't created any `glfw_cpp::Window`s (or they are already destroyed) it is okay to move it.